Millie Bobby Brown Deletes Twitter After Shocking Memes Paint Her As Homophobic

 — goddess of thunder (@silvsie) June 13, 2018

 Sadly, this isn’t the first time a star of the beloved Netflix show has senselessly come under attack on Twitter.
-Back in 2017, stars like Finn Wolfhard were blasted and harassed for supposedly not showing enough gratitude to their fans.
+Back in 2017, Finn Wolfhard was blasted and harassed for supposedly not showing enough gratitude to his fans.
 One fan shared a video of Finn entering a hotel as onlookers begged for his attention.
 The poster wrote: “Imagine being 14 and heartless that you can’t even stop for your fans who made you famous in the first place!
 WOW.”

 That’s when Shannon Purser (who became immortalized as Barb in Season 1) clapped back!
 “Okay, no. No actor is under any obligation to stop for anyone.
 Finn is an incredibly kind human.
 But he’s human and he needs breaks too.”
-Let’s just hope Millie returns to Twitter some day soon!
+Let’s just hope Millie returns to Twitter some day soon.